 At the grocery store, you'll see other types of long grain rice like Jasmine rice and "generic" white rice that is simply labeled as long grain.
 You can use these varieties of long grain rice in place of Basmati.

 Turmeric: Just a pinch of turmeric is added to give the rice a yellow color.
-You can skip the turmeric if you want.
+You can skip the turmeric if you want, but the dish won't look as good!

 Fresh herbs: For color and flavor, garnish the dish with fresh parsley, dill or your favorite herb